How do I join Texas Club Tennis?

 What is the difference between a competitive and a non-competitive member?

-A competitive member travels with our team to tournaments around Texas where we compete against other club teams.
+A competitive member travels with our team to tournaments around Texas and competes against other club teams.
 We send an average of 5 teams to each tournament and competitive players are placed on them based on our ladder.
 This ensures that you will be competing against players your level.

 A non-competitive member can come to our social and fundraising events as well as all our practices.
-We encourage members to join competitive however, we know there are players out there who only want to practice and not compete due to a variety of reasons.
-As a non-competitive member you can meet and become friends with all the great people that form our club while practicing a sport you love.
+We encourage members to join competitive, but we know there are players out there who only want to practice and not compete due to a variety of reasons.
+As a non-competitive member, you can meet and become friends with all the great people that form our club while practicing a sport you love.